 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

 SREB staff visited Tennessee to meet with legislators and staff, and attend committee meetings in 2018.

-Throughout 2016-17, legislators, legislative staff and governor’s staff from Tennessee requested assistance on topics including at-risk students, student educational growth, teacher effectiveness, charter schools and year-round education.
+Throughout 2017-18, legislators, legislative staff and governor’s staff from Tennessee requested assistance on topics including evaluations of reading programs.

 Tennessee staff were among those from eight SREB states at the 2018 meeting of legislative and governors’ staff to discuss topics that will likely be on agendas during the upcoming legislative sessions.